Lament over the Destruction of JerusalemBy the rivers of Babylon—

 Berenice IV and Archelus

-or Hanukkah, which falls in December.
-Antiochus died the next
+of Lights, or Hanukkah, which falls in December.
+Antiochus died the next year

-year bringing great rejoicing in Israel (and in Syria).
-Peacemaking
+bringing great rejoicing in Israel (and in Syria).
+Peacemaking attempts by

 Jonathan, another son of Mattathias assumed leadership over the movement but intrigue and treachery resulted in his capture.
 Another son, Simon, took over declaring independence in 142, however Simon was assassinated in 135.
 Israel knew a brief period of independence however the Romans had been drawn in to the latter day politics of the revolt (Dan.
 11:35).
 Simon was followed by John Hyrcanus who assumed the office of high priest and took over control of the military as well.
 After Hyrcanus came Alexander Jannaeus, his son, who in his rage against the Pharisees enlisted the help of foreign troops.
 Six thousand Jews were killed and a civil broke out which was to last six years and cost 50,000 lives.
 Both internal factions of the Jews finally appealed to Rome to arbitrate the dispute.
 Pompey came, in 63 B.C.E. killing 12,000 Jews and bringing an end to the Hasmonean Dynasty and ushering in the Roman Empire as the appointed steward of the Holy Land.
 The Romans entered the Holy of Holies, but Pompey did not touch the temple treasures.